johnsonjulien/leaflet-challenge/README.md

 ### Create the Earthquake Visualization

-Your first task is to visualize an earthquake dataset.
-Complete the following steps:
+To visualize an earthquake dataset, complete the following steps:

   1. Get your dataset.
 To do so, follow these steps: